Pretrained Optimization Model for Zero-Shot Black Box Optimization: Experiments

 \subsection{Analysis}

-\paragraph{Ablation Study} The ablation study results for the designed modules are presented in Fig. \ref{fig:core module} (refer to Appendix Table \ref{tab:ablation} for additional details).
-Configurations include \textit{ UNTRAINED}, representing an untrained GPOM with randomly initialized parameters; \textit{NO LMM}, where the LMM is excluded, and a simple \textit{DE/rand/1/bin} mutation operator is employed; \textit{NO LCM}, indicating the absence of the learnable crossover operation, using only binomial crossover; and \textit{NO MASK}, signifying the omission of the mask operation described in Eq. (\ref{eq:mask}).
+\paragraph{Ablation Study} The ablation study results for the designed modules are presented in Fig. \ref{fig:core module and scale} (a) (refer to Appendix Table \ref{tab:ablation} for additional details).
+Configurations include \textit{ UNTRAINED}, representing an untrained POM with randomly initialized parameters; \textit{NO LMM}, where the LMM is excluded, and a simple \textit{DE/rand/1/bin} mutation operator is employed; \textit{NO LCM}, indicating the absence of the learnable crossover operation, using only binomial crossover; and \textit{NO MASK}, signifying the omission of the mask operation described in Eq. (\ref{eq:mask}).

-While \textit{UNTRAINED} yields optimal results for F9 and F16, as an untrained GPOM is inherently an optimization strategy, the adaptability of trained GPOM surpasses the baselines in most scenarios.
-In simpler tasks with $d=30$, \textit{UNTRAINED} underperforms, demonstrating the advantage of trained GPOM on more complex tasks.
+While \textit{UNTRAINED} yields optimal results for F9 and F16, as an untrained POM is inherently an optimization strategy, the adaptability of trained POM surpasses the baselines in most scenarios.
+In simpler tasks with $d=30$, \textit{UNTRAINED} underperforms, demonstrating the advantage of trained POM on more complex tasks.
 Notably, \textit{NO LMM} and \textit{NO LCM} excel on F5, F11, and F19, respectively.
-This could be attributed to potential overfitting of GPOM to the relatively simple training set.
-The exclusion of mask operation (\textit{NO MASK}) significantly diminishes GPOM’s performance, highlighting the importance of the mask for global information sharing and population interaction, crucial for maintaining diversity.
-All modules contribute to GPOM's overall performance, with the negative impact on GPOM's performance ranked as follows: \textit{NO MASK} $>$ \textit{NO LMM} $>$ \textit{UNTRAINED} $>$ \textit{NO LCM}.
+This could be attributed to potential overfitting of POM to the relatively simple training set.
+The exclusion of mask operation (\textit{NO MASK}) significantly diminishes POM’s performance, highlighting the importance of the mask for global information sharing and population interaction, crucial for maintaining diversity.
+All modules contribute to POM's overall performance, with the negative impact on POM's performance ranked as follows: \textit{NO MASK} $>$ \textit{NO LMM} $>$ \textit{UNTRAINED} $>$ \textit{NO LCM}.

-\paragraph{Training Dataset} We further investigate the influence of training data scale on GPOM, employing four additional functions detailed in Appendix Table \ref{table:Additional Functions} for experimental analysis, with corresponding results displayed in Fig. \ref{fig:DATASET} (refer to Appendix Table \ref{tab:Training Dataset} for additional details).
-Numeric labels, from 1 to 8, signify the inclusion of TF1 to TF8 during GPOM training.
-The choice of the training set significantly impacts GPOM's performance.
-Noteworthy observations emerge: 1) Utilizing TF1-TF4 leads to enhanced algorithm performance as the number of functions increases; 2) Introduction of TF5, TF6, and TF7 provides marginal performance improvement; 3) Incorporating TF8 results in a notable performance decline, suggesting that increased function diversity does not necessarily boost GPOM performance.
-The complexity of TF8 might induce overfitting, diminishing GPOM's generalization capability.
-This underscores the importance of balancing simplicity and complexity when constructing the training set, as overly complex functions can adversely affect performance.